 Despite the coincidence of name, Common Core and the Common Core State Standards are not affiliated.
 Common Core was established in 2007, prior to the start of the Common Core State Standards Initiative, which was led by the National Governors Association and the Council for Chief State School Officers.

-Common Core shoulders considerable costs to maintain the integrity of the Maps.
+Common Core shoulders considerable costs to maintain the integrity of the curriculum.
 The $25 membership fee helps us to fund those costs, which include providing comprehensive professional development, making ongoing revisions to reflect member feedback, reviewing submitted lesson plans, and maintaining the general quality, reliability, and security of the website.
-We are also using the funds to develop new Maps in mathematics and social studies, along with related tools and services which have been requested by our members
+We are also using the funds to develop new curricula in mathematics and social studies, along with related tools and services which have been requested by our members.

-The development of Common Core’s ELA Maps was initially funded by the Bill & Melinda Gates Foundation.
-Currently, membership fees are the key source of support for maintaining the the Maps and for creating new Maps-related tools and services
+The development of Common Core’s Wheatley Portfolio was initially funded by the Bill & Melinda Gates Foundation.
+Currently, membership fees are the key source of support for maintaining the portfolio and for creating new curriculum-related tools and services

 All standards in the CCSS are addressed at least once, if not a number of times.
 Each grade includes a “standards checklist” showing which standards are covered in which unit.
 The curriculum writers worked carefully to ensure that the content and skills in each unit would build on one another so that in the aggregate, all standards would be addressed in a coherent, logical way.
 They grouped standards that they could envision fitting together in one unit.
 For example, if a unit was focused on asking and answering questions in informational text, then standards for shared research and expository writing were included in that unit as well.

-Educators may view the curriculum maps as “road maps” for the school year, using them to jumpstart the lesson planning process.
-As common planning tools, these maps also can become the backbone of rich, content-based professional development as teachers collaborate to refine the curricula for their particular schools and classrooms.
+Educators may view the curriculum as “road maps” for the school year, using them to jumpstart the lesson planning process.
+As common planning tools, these portfolios also can become the backbone of rich, content-based professional development as teachers collaborate to refine the curricula for their particular schools and classrooms.

-The Maps reflect the input of the many dozens of teachers who have reviewed them.
-In the fall of 2010 the Maps were made available for public comment.
-During that period and since we’ve received hundreds of comments from teachers, superintendents, principals, curriculum directors, and many others who have taken the time to send along their reactions and suggestions and the Maps have been enriched by their input.
-We were fortunate that the American Federation of Teachers was willing to convene the same panel of AFT teachers that reviewed the CCSS to review the first edition of our Maps.
+Common Core's Wheatley Portfolio reflects the input of the many dozens of teachers who have reviewed them.
+In the fall of 2010 the portfolio was made available for public comment.
+During that period and since we’ve received hundreds of comments from teachers, superintendents, principals, curriculum directors, and many others who have taken the time to send along their reactions and suggestions and the curriculum has been enriched by their input.
+We were fortunate that the American Federation of Teachers was willing to convene the same panel of AFT teachers that reviewed the CCSS to review the first edition of our curriculum.
 The Milken Family Foundation provided us access to a dozen winners of the Milken Educator Award.
 These teachers, nationally recognized for excellence in the classroom, have provided considerable input and insight.
-We are also grateful to the National Alliance of Black School Educators for identifying superintendents, teachers, and content area specialists from across the country to review the Maps as well.
+We are also grateful to the National Alliance of Black School Educators for identifying superintendents, teachers, and content area specialists from across the country to review our curriculum as well.

-The Maps are based on the CCSS.
-The CCSS dictated both the goals and contours of our Maps.
+The Wheatley Portfolio is based on the CCSS.
+The CCSS dictated both the goals and contours of our curriculum.
 In addition to the CCSS, we have consulted a wide range of model curricula and other content materials, including the International Baccalaureate course outlines, curriculum maps and scoring rubrics used by the Brooklyn Latin School, and the Massachusetts English Language Arts Curriculum Frameworks.
-We have tried to incorporate the best aspects of these successful programs and materials into our maps, such as a focus on a sequence of specific content, the inclusion of both oral and written expressions of student proficiency, and attention to the detailed aspects of genres, subgenres, and characteristics of various kinds of literary and informational texts.
+We have tried to incorporate the best aspects of these successful programs and materials into our curriculum, such as a focus on a sequence of specific content, the inclusion of both oral and written expressions of student proficiency, and attention to the detailed aspects of genres, subgenres, and characteristics of various kinds of literary and informational texts.
 Whenever possible, we have suggested ways to integrate digital learning tools and resources to enhance both teaching and learning.

-The Maps comprise a living document that members will help to expand and improve over time.
-The Maps are open for comment twenty-four hours a day, seven days a week.
-Members can rate and comment on each unit and other map elements, such as sample activities, suggested works, and resources.
+The Wheatley Portfolio comprises a living document that members will help to expand and improve over time.
+The portfolio is open for comment twenty-four hours a day, seven days a week.
+Members can rate and comment on each unit and other curriculum elements, such as sample activities, suggested works, and resources.
 Comments are open for view by all members.
-This input will be used to revise and improve the Maps on a rolling basis.
-Also, members can submit lesson plans for review by a committee of teachers who will decide which ones to add to the Maps site.
+This input will be used to revise and improve the curriculum on a rolling basis.
+Also, members can submit lesson plans for review by a committee of teachers who will decide which ones to add to the Wheatley Portfolio site.

-The Maps were written by public school teachers for public school teachers.
-More than three dozen teachers had a hand in drafting, writing, reviewing, or revising the Maps.
-Collectively, the teachers who contributed to these Maps bring several dozen years of teaching experience to the project.
-Please click here for the bios of the teachers who have contributed to the Maps.
+The Wheatley Portfolio was written by public school teachers for public school teachers.
+More than three dozen teachers had a hand in drafting, writing, reviewing, or revising the Portfolio.
+Collectively, the teachers who contributed to this curriculum bring several dozen years of teaching experience to the project.
+Please click here for the bios of the teachers who have contributed to the Portfolio.

 Overview.
 This is a brief description of the unit.
 It explains the unit’s theme and provides a summary of what students will learn.
 It explains the structure, progression, and various components of the unit.
 It may offer some guidance regarding the selection of texts.
 The unit descriptions illuminate the connections between the skills identified in the standards and the content of the suggested works.